ksmith4134/strapi-reset-password-token/README.md

 ### Important
 - place this repo's root folder in your Strapi src/api folder
 - the final destination will look like: src/api/get-token
+- remeber to **update your Roles in the Users & Permissions Plugin**

 ### POST request